BUMP-In-Silica/Marine-Semester_Intro-to-R/docs/Workshop-Exercise.md

 **Answer:** (highlight to read)
 <span style='color: white;'>Only one.
 There is no memory of past data types, and the coercion happens the
 first time the vector is evaluated.
-Therefore, the TRUE in 'num_logical' gets converted into a 1 before it gets converted into '1' in combined_logical.</span>
+Therefore, the TRUE in num_logical gets converted into the digit 1 before it gets converted into the character 1 in combined_logical.</span>